Worcester City Hall and Common

-The Worcester City Hall and Common, the civic heart of the city, are a historic city hall and town common at 455 Main Street in Worcester, Massachusetts.
+The Worcester City Hall and Common, the civic heart of the city, are a historic city hall and town common at 455 Main Street in Worcester, Massachusetts, United States.
 The city hall and common were added to the National Register of Historic Places in 1978.

 Early history

 The Common, established in 1669, originally encompassed about 20 acre, compared to its present size of 4.4 acre.
 A meeting house used for both town meetings and religious functions was constructed on the Common in 1719, on the same site as the current City Hall.
 In 1763, the first meeting house was demolished and what became known as The Old South Meeting House was constructed on the site.
 It was here, on July 14, 1776, that Isaiah Thomas publicly read the Declaration of Independence for the first time in New England.

 Salem Square

 Salem Square was a triangular-shaped plaza on the east side of Worcester Common.
 Facing the square were two churches, the First Baptist Church (c.
 1830s), and the Congregational Church (c.
 1848).

 Most of Salem Square was eliminated in the early 1970s as part of the Worcester Center urban renewal project, which replaced the plaza with an office building, shopping mall, and parking garage.